 CHC invites students to experience Cherokee culture

-PARK HILL, Okla. – Area students have two opportunities to learn knowledge of Cherokee history and culture with an interactive day at the Cherokee Heritage Center.
+PARK HILL – Area students have two opportunities to gain firsthand knowledge of Cherokee history and culture with two interactive events at the Cherokee Heritage Center.

 The outdoor cultural classes feature interactive curriculum and games based on Cherokee lifestyle in the early 18th century, including craft demonstrations in pottery making, basket weaving, food grinding, weapons or tool making and language.

-Additional stations feature Cherokee games such as chunkey, marbles, stickball, blowguns, language activities and more.
+Additional stations feature Cherokee games such as chunkey, marbles, stickball, blowguns and language activities.
 Face painting is offered at $1 per design and represents Cherokee tattoos from the early 1700s.

 Groups are encouraged to make their visit a daylong event.
 Picnic tables are available for guests bringing lunches, and there is ample parking for school buses and private vehicles.
-The Murrell Home, one-half mile south, has additional picnic and playground areas.
+Additional picnic and playground areas are available one-half mile south at Hunter’s Home.

 Registration begins at 9:30 a.m. and the event runs from 10 a.m. to 2 p.m.